 See also: Atomic Radii

 Volume of Atom

 The volume of an atom is about 15 orders of magnitude larger than the volume of a nucleus.
 For uranium atom, the Van der Waals radius is about 186 pm = 1.86 ×10−10m.
-The Van der Waals radius, rw, of an atom is the radius of an imaginary hard sphere representing the distance of closest approach for another atom.
-Assuming spherical shape, the uranium atom have volume of about 26.9 ×10−30 m3.
-But this “huge” space is occupied primarily by electrons, because the nucleusoccupies only about 1721×10−45 m3 of space.
-These electrons together weigh only a fraction (let say 0.05%) of entire atom.
+The Van der Waals radius, rw, of an atom is the radius of an imaginary hard-sphere representing the distance of the closest approach to another atom.
+Assuming a spherical shape, the uranium atom has a volume of about 26.9 ×10−30 m3.
+But this “huge” space is occupied primarily by electrons because the nucleus occupies only about 1721×10−45 m3 of space.
+Together, these electrons weigh only a fraction (let’s say 0.05%) of the entire atom.

-It may seem, that the space and in fact the matter is empty, but it is not.
-Due to the quantum nature of electrons, the electrons are not point particles, they are smeared out over the whole atom.
+It may seem that the space and the matter are empty, but it is not.
+Due to the quantum nature of electrons, the electrons are not pointing particles, and they are smeared out over the whole atom.
 The classical description cannot be used to describe things on the atomic scale.
 On the atomic scale, physicists have found that quantum mechanics describes things very well on that scale.
-Particle locations in quantum mechanics are not at an exact position, they are described by a probability density function.
-Therefore the space in an atom (between electrons and an atomic nucleus) is not empty, but it is filled by a probability density function of electrons (usually known as “electron cloud“).
+Particle locations in quantum mechanics are not at an exact position, and they are described by a probability density function.
+Therefore the space in an atom (between electrons and an atomic nucleus) is not empty.
+Still, it is filled by a probability density function of electrons (usually known as “electron cloud “).

-In special theory of relativity certain types of matter may be created or destroyed, but in all of these processes, the mass and energy associated with such matter remains unchanged in quantity.
+In the special theory of relativity, certain types of matter may be created or destroyed.
+Still, the mass and energy associated with such matter remain unchanged in quantity in all of these processes.
 As a result of the conservation of lepton and baryon numbers, antimatter (antiparticles) can be created out of energy, but only if a particle counterpart for every antiparticle is created as well.